zaphosting/docs/docs/redm-licensekey.md

 If you are using txAdmin version of the gameserver, you must instead define the key under the `sv_licensekey` parameter.
 You can access your `server.cfg` file either via your txAdmin interface panel, the **Configs** section on your gameserver's webinterface or directly through FTP access.
 :::

-After you have set your custom license key, proceed to restart your FiveM server.
+After you have set your custom license key, proceed to restart your RedM server.

-You have successfully set a custom license key for your FiveM gameserver!
+You have successfully set a custom license key for your RedM gameserver!